Translating psychological, cultural, and symbolic depth into frameworks that support communication, insight, and change.

 Selected Roles:

-Research Consultant at Catalyst Group International LLC
+– Research Consultant, Catalyst Group International LLC

-Insights Analyst at Stanford Genome Technology Center
+– Insights Analyst, Stanford Genome Technology Center

-Leadership Fellow at the American Jewish Committee
+– Leadership Fellow, American Jewish Committee

 Selected Projects: